DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 Kuusamo (for Ruka) – Kuusamo airport is 10 minutes from Ruka.

-Our flights came to £1800 which is more than we would have liked to have paid but 2021 is a difficult year because there is such limited availability.
-We would expect this to come in at around £1000 normally.
+Our flights came to £1800 which is more than we would have liked to have paid but 2021 was a difficult year because there was such limited availability.
+We would expect this to come in at around £1000 or less normally.

 If you need to book indirect flights, the best way to do this is on Skyscanner.
 If you have any flexibility on dates, choose the WHOLE MONTH option which will pull up the fares for each day of the month and you can then pick the most suitable.

 It is not straightforward to find the whole month option so here’s how to do it.
 First, put your flight details in and search for flights.
 On the results page, you will see ‘Show whole month’ in the top right (circled in pink below).

 Choose the month in which you wish to travel and it will show you the cheapest days of the month (highlighted blue).

 You can even book a multi-city flight and have a stopover in another European city.
 There is bound to be a beautiful European Christmas market to pop into.

 Here is an example of the flights we booked but there are so many different options from London to Lapland with airlines like Lufthansa, Air France and KLM.